Alfresco/docs-alfresco/content-services/latest/develop/reference/surf-framework-ref.md

 credentials are lost and the user must provide their credentials again the next time the connector is used.
 Surf lets you override the credential vault implementation.
 It provides a number of additional credential vaults out of the box you can use or base your implementations on.
-These include a filesystem– persistent credential vault and a credential vault (where your credentials are stored in an Alfresco Content Services-managed file).
+These include a filesystem– persistent credential vault and a credential vault (where your credentials are stored in an Content Services-managed file).

 To use the credential vault, you inform the endpoint that its identity is driven from the current user.
 You can make this change to your endpoint definition: